- Instructions for Form 1120-FSC - Introductory Material

 FSCs that do maintain an office or place of business in the United States must pay the tax due by electronic funds transfer.
 The FSC can pay the tax using EFTPS or it can arrange for its tax professional, financial institution, payroll service, or other trusted third party to make deposits on its behalf.
 In addition, the FSC also has the option to arrange for its financial institution to initiate a same-day payment.

 If the due date falls on a Saturday, Sunday, or legal holiday, the payment is due on the next day that isn't a Saturday, Sunday, or legal holiday.

-FSCs with an office or place of business in the United States must use electronic funds transfers to make all federal tax deposits.
+FSCs with an office or place of business in the United States must use electronic funds transfers to make all federal tax deposits (such as deposits of employment and corporate income tax).
 Generally, electronic funds transfers are made using EFTPS.
 However, if the corporation does not want to use EFTPS, it can arrange for its tax professional, financial institution, payroll service, or other trusted third party to make deposits on its behalf.
-Also, it can arrange for its financial institution to submit a same-day wire payment on its behalf.
+Also, it can arrange for its financial institution to submit a same-day payment (discussed below) on its behalf.
 EFTPS is a free service provided by the Department of the Treasury.
 Services provided by a tax professional, financial institution, payroll service, or other third party may have a fee.